AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/cli-branches.md

 ## Create a branch for development

 After cloning your project and updating the Adobe Commerce administrator account configuration, you can branch for development.
-As stated earlier, you must create an environment using the `magento-cloud environment:branch <branch-name>` command or the Project Web Interface for the environment to become _active_.
+As stated earlier, you must create an environment using the `magento-cloud environment:branch <branch-name>` command or the Cloud Console for the environment to become _active_.

 -  For [Starter](../architecture/starter-develop-deploy-workflow.md#clone-and-branch), consider creating a branch for `staging`, then create a development branch based on the `staging` branch.
 -  For [Pro](../architecture/pro-develop-deploy-workflow.md#development-workflow), create development branches based on the `Integration` branch.